uqbar-project/wollok-ts-cli/README.md

 - **test \[filter\]**: Runs Wollok tests on the target project.
 - **repl <auto-import>**: Opens the Wollok REPL on the target project importing the auto-import path (if any).

+## 💻 Installation instructions

+Go to [latest release](https://github.com/uqbar-project/wollok-ts-cli/releases/latest), download the executable based on your operating system and add it to the PATH (here are instructions to do so in [Mac](https://apple.stackexchange.com/questions/41542/adding-a-new-executable-to-the-path-environment-variable), [Windows](https://medium.com/@kevinmarkvi/how-to-add-executables-to-your-path-in-windows-5ffa4ce61a53) and [Linux](https://unix.stackexchange.com/questions/183295/adding-programs-to-path)).

 ## Contributing

 All contributions are welcome!
 Feel free to report issues on [the project's issue tracker](https://github.com/uqbar-project/wollok-ts-cli/issues), or fork the project and [create a *Pull Request*](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).
 If you've never collaborated with an open source project before, you might want to read [this guide](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/).

-If you plan to contribute with code, here are some hints to help you start:
+If you want to contribute with code, please take a look at the [wiki](https://github.com/uqbar-project/wollok-ts-cli/wiki).

 ### Working Environment